otaviolbarbosa/spacex-challenge/README.md

 # SpaceX Latest Launches

-This is a code challenge and I had so much fun to bringing it to life!
-Basically, this React Native project aims to display information about the latest mission launches.
-To
+This React Native project is a code challenge and I had so much fun during the development process!
+Basically, it aims to display information about the latest mission launches.

 ## Dependencies

-- git client
+- git
 - node && (npm || yarn)